Update: This article was last updated on 4th December 2023 to reflect the accuracy and up-to-date information on the page.

-- Teaching problem-solving and decision-making skills: Instead of relying on fear to control your child’s behavior, teach them how to make good decisions and solve problems on their own.
+- Teaching problem-solving and decision-making skills: Avoid relying on fear to control your child’s behavior; instead teach them how to make good decisions and solve problems on their own.

 - Using reasoning and communication: When your child misbehaves, try using reasoning and communication to help them understand the consequences of their actions and how to make better choices in the future.

 - Providing a supportive and loving environment: Create a supportive and loving environment where your child feels safe and valued.
 This will help them feel more confident and secure, and better able to cope with challenges.

 Myths vs. Facts

 Myth No. 1: “Fear-based parenting is an effective way to discipline and control children.”

 Fact: While fear-based parenting may result in short-term compliance, it can have long-term negative consequences for a child’s emotional well-being, self-esteem, and general development.